tremho/nativescript-pull-reveal/README.md

     pullDrawer.addChild(lbl);
     //... and so on
 ```

+The plugin demo app shows this feature via the "add/remove foobar lines" option.
+Clicking on this stepper
+adds or removes child elements to the drawer.

 #### Programatically opening and closing

 The `open()` and `close()` methods may be called by hendlers